rzymek/rzymek.github.io/content/post/fighting-outdated-packages-with-gitlab-pipeline.md

 ---

 Keeping your `npm` dependencies up to date is a never ending endeavor.
 With [about 500 packages deployed daily](http://www.modulecounts.com/) to [npm registry](https://npmjs.com) it's hard to stay afloat without some kind of automation.

+## Requirements

+* notification on new releases
+* build & test using updated dependencies
+* merge request with the update